-Matter to be communicated PwC's response Management's representations Under Canadian GAAS, we are required to inform you of the representations we are requesting from management.
-A copy of the draft management representation letter is included in Appendix B. Significant deficiencies in internal control Recent changes to Canadian GAAS require us to communicate to the Audit Committee internal control weaknesses identified as part of our audit that are considered to be significant deficiencies.
-A significant deficiency is defined as an internal control deficiency that we consider merits the attention of the Audit Committee.
-See Appendix D of this report for our internal control recommendations that we would like to bring to the Audit Committee's attention.
-Significant difficulties or disagreements that occurred during the audit No difficulties or disagreements occurred while performing our audit that requires the attention of the Audit Committee.
-Fraud and illegal acts No fraud involving senior management, employees with a significant role in internal control or that would cause a material misstatement of the financial statements, came to our attention as a result of our audit procedures.
-Update to our audit planning risk assessment As part of completing our year-end audit procedures, we have updated our originally planned risk assessment as presented to you in our audit plan dated February 8, 2012 (and as presented to you on February 21, 2012) to refine our significant risk assessment for revenue recognition. • We have assessed the risk associated with revenue from government transfers as significant as revenue is recognized based on specific contracts and arrangements with governmental organizations and is subject to management judgment with respect to the timing of revenue recognition.
-We have assessed the remaining revenue streams, comprising property taxation, user charges, fines and penalties, investment income and earnings from GBE's, as not significant as there is minimal management judgment and estimation involved in recognizing revenue.
-Inclusion of "Other matter" paragraph in audit opinion See Appendix A for our draft auditor's report including the "Other matter" paragraph, which discloses the change in auditor's for 2011 and the prior year restatement as discussed above.
+Matter to be communicated PwC's response Management's representations • Under Canadian GAAS, we are required to inform you of the representations we are requesting from management.
+A copy of the draft management representation letter is included in Appendix B. Significant deficiencies in internal control • Canadian GAAS require us to communicate to the Audit Committee internal control weaknesses identified as part of our audit that are considered to be significant deficiencies. • A significant deficiency is defined as an internal control deficiency that we consider merits the attention of the Audit Committee. • See Appendix D of this report for our internal control recommendations that we would like to bring to the Audit Committee's attention.
+Significant difficulties or disagreements that occurred during the audit • No difficulties or disagreements occurred while performing our audit that requires the attention of the Audit Committee.
+Fraud and illegal acts • No fraud involving senior management, employees with a significant role in internal control or that would cause a material misstatement of the financial statements, came to our attention as a result of our audit procedures.